Author

 The Mark 2 Ultra represents the next level of TIJ printing, building upon the success of the previous tool.
 It retains the attributes of a larger display and thinner control unit, which have become the hallmark of Markcom’s innovative design.

 Notably, the Mark 2 Ultra has two printheads in one control unit, offering increased efficiency and versatility.
-The main point of this printer lies in its TIJ’s dedicated ASIC chip, which perfectly matches HP’s original and licensed inks.
+A key advantage of this printer is its dedicated TIJ ASIC chip, which is optimized to work seamlessly with HP original and licensed inks.

 Read About: Right Inks for Marking and Coding and Free Tips to Choose